MarcoABsouza/E-commerce-Logical-SGBD/README.md

 """

+## Index use in our db
-6. Create index on tables
+1. Create index on tables

 """